suzuki-hoge/hoge-works/README.md

 2: # made by suzuki-hoge
 3:
 4: this work is coding practice with simple line editor creation
-5: if you are interested in line editor, check out linux "ed"
+5: if you are interested in line editor, check out linux ed
 6:
 7: good practice!

-> 1, $/execute/\w$/c p
+> %/execute/.*\w$/c p

 1: Welcome to line-editor.
 2: # made by suzuki-hoge.
 3:
 4: This work is coding practice with simple line editor creation.
-5: if you are interested in line editor, check out linux "ed"
+5: If you are interested in line editor, check out linux ed.
 6:
 7: good practice!